Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Model and pump protocol

-Following earlier work on the Hubbard chain~\cite{wang2017producing,ejima2020photoinduced}, we choose a pump frequency $\Omega=6$ that is close to resonance with the Hubbard interaction scale $U=8$ (approximately the gap between the lower and upper Hubbard bands), so that significant magnetic and charge effects should be observed in the nonequilibrium state.
+Following earlier work on the Hubbard chain~\cite{wang2017producing,ejima2020photoinduced}, we choose a pump frequency $\Omega=6$ that is close to the Hubbard interaction scale $U=8$ (approximately the gap between the lower and upper Hubbard bands), so that significant magnetic and charge effects should be observed in the nonequilibrium state {(we discuss the effect of altering $\Omega$ in Appendix~\ref{app:frequency})}.
 We fix the pump width to be $\sigma_p=1$, centred at $t_p=\pi/2$, and apply the pump from $t=0$ to $t=\pi$.
-These values result in the pump switching on and off when its instantaneous amplitude is zero, so that the effects of an abrupt change in $H$ are diminished and we can improve numerical efficiency by using a time independent Hamiltonian for the majority of the evolution.
+These values result in the pump switching on and off when its instantaneous amplitude is zero, so that the effects of an abrupt change in $H$ are diminished and we can improve numerical efficiency by using a time independent Hamiltonian for the majority of the evolution. { As well as their relevance to previous theoretical works, these parameter choices are similar to those for studies of the ladder material SCCO, for which $t_\parallel \approx t_\perp$, $U=8 t_\parallel$ and $t_\parallel$ is on the order of $10^{-1}\,\text{eV}$~\cite{Fukaya2015,Padma}).
+For example, if we set $t_\parallel \approx 0.2\,\text{eV}$ in our work then the pump we use has a length of $\approx 10\,\text{fs}$ and a wavelength of $\approx 1000\,\text{nm}$ (i.e. infrared).}